matt-repository/rpcgenerate/README.md

         the database schema
   -service_name string
-        the service name , defaults to the database schema+'Service' -proto_service_name string
-        the proto service name , defaults to the database schema+'er' -table string
+        the service name , defaults to the database schema+'Service' -table string
         the table schema，multiple tables ',' split.  (default "*")
   -user string